Why we love Orlando

-Today is ‘Blue Monday’ – apparently it’s the most depressing day of the year when we are are on a bit of a comedown from christmas and are feeling the strain of January being a long month.
+Today is ‘Blue Monday’ – apparently it’s that day of the year when we are are on a bit of a comedown from Christmas and are feeling the strain of January being a long month.
 It’s also apparently when a lot of people are looking at booking holidays so they have something to look forward to later in the year, indeed I was having a chat with two of my friends yesterday who had both just booked a summer holiday.
 It is quite a gloomy day out there today, I woke up at 4am to the sound of our back gate swinging frantically in the wind, and I got drenched on the school run.

 I thought it was the perfect time to take a little look back at our incredible memories of the most amazing family destination in the world and compile a little list of our top five reasons why we love Orlando (of course though let’s face it there are hundreds)….

 The Family Time

 Of course you go on holiday to have family time, but there is just something about Orlando that signifies family time to me.
 Whether it is splashing about in the pool, or screaming on the rides, to meeting your favourite Disney character, or carrying your tired, fast asleep 6 year old in your arms back to your hotel for the first time in years- Orlando couldn’t be more geared up to families.
 I swear that our children have grown up that little bit more after visiting Orlando, it’s the combination of our undivided attention for a week or the fact that so many people (whether it’s restaurant staff, Disney staff, or even just other holiday makers) stop to chat to them, but Orlando just brings out the best in all of us.
 It’s such a special place to spend time together as a family.